All Collections

 Types of I/Os

-Verkada Intercom allows for various types of input and output devices to be attached and interface with it.
-The I/O port allows for two inputs and one output to be attached to it.
+The intercom allows for various types of input and output devices to be attached and interface with it.
+The I/O port allows for 2 inputs and 1 output to be attached to it.

 Input

-The input is a set of two dry contacts that watch for NO or NC from the device attached to the input I/Os.
+The input is a set of 2 dry contacts that watch for Normally Open (NO) or Normally Closed (NC) from the device attached to the I/Os.

 Call Trigger

-Any input that sends a close signal to the Intercom can be used as a call trigger.
-For example, if PIR motion sensor was used then the Intercom would make a call when the motion sensor is triggered.
+Any input that sends a close signal to the intercom can be used as a call trigger.
+For example, if a PIR motion sensor was used, then the intercom would make a call when the motion sensor is triggered.

 Any contact that sends an open or close signal.
-Typically DPI's are contacts that are contained within or on a door and used to determine if the door is physically open or closed.
+Typically DPIs are contacts that are contained within or on a door, and are used to determine if the door is physically open or closed.

-When a close signal is made then the Intercom will unlock the door that is paired to it.
-For example a REX could be a standard button or PIR motion sensor.
+When a close signal is made, then the intercom unlocks the door that it's paired to.
+For example, a REX could be a standard button or a PIR motion sensor.

 Output